-Hey!
+What’s up!
 My name is Emma.
-I’m a “professional volunteer” and am preparing myself to combine social work with my love of the outdoors.
+I’m a former “professional volunteer” and have spent a lot of time outdoors while living in some amazing places.
 While volunteering through Jesuit Volunteer Corps Northwest and AmeriCorps I lived in rural Montana and Southeast Alaska.
-There I was lucky enough to live with incredible access to myriad trails, opportunities for simplicity and stillness, and a time to connect to the land.
+Here I was lucky enough to live with incredible access to myriad trails, opportunities for simplicity and stillness, and a time to connect to the land.
 After stomping around glaciers, plains, and a rain forest for two years, I challenged myself to come home and find the same sense of wonder in nature back here in Cincinnati.

 What trips are you currently day dreaming about?

 I’m especially inclined to make my way to South America, the Canadian Rockies, the Alaskan Interior, and anywhere that has good trees to climb.

 Is there a trip that you are planning to do next?

-A– I’d like to get more acquainted with distance biking so I’m hoping to bike the Little Miami Trail pretty soon.
+I’d like to get more acquainted with distance biking so I’m hoping to bike the Little Miami Trail pretty soon.

-Q– What was the last trip you took?
+What was the last trip you took?

-A– Before leaving Alaska in June, my roommates and I took a week to camp across the Kenai Peninsula along the south-central part of the state.
+Before leaving Alaska in June, my roommates and I took a week to camp across the Kenai Peninsula along the south-central part of the state.